Procedure – Anaphylaxis Prevention and Response

 The district will also identify high-risk events and areas for students with life-threatening allergies, such as foods and beverages brought to school for seasonal events, school equipment, and curricular materials used by large numbers of students (play-dough, stuffed toys, science projects, etc.), and implement appropriate accommodations.

-During school-sponsored activities, appropriate supervisors, staff, and parents will be made aware of the identity of the student with life-threatening allergies, the allergens, symptoms, and treatment.
+During school-sponsored activities, appropriate supervisors, staff, and parent/guardians will be made aware of the identity of the student with life-threatening allergies, the allergens, symptoms, and treatment.
 The lead teacher will ensure that the auto-injector is brought on field trips.

-Undesignated Epinephrine Autoinjectors
+Undesignated Epinephrine

 District Prescription and Standing Order Protocol